Kgkkjjj/WebBrowser/README.md

 the script will abort instead of cloning.
 Make sure to run it inside the project directory or an empty folder.

-The script uses `git` to fetch the latest changes from the configured repository.
+The script uses `git` to fetch the latest changes and then rebuilds the browser.
 You can change the repository URL by editing the `REPO_URL` variable in `update/update.sh`.

 ## Net Installer

 A script `net_installer.sh` is provided for installing OpenB directly from the internet.
-The script clones this repository to a temporary directory, builds the browser and copies the resulting `openb` binary to `/usr/local/bin`.
+It performs a shallow clone of this repository, builds the browser and installs the `openb` binary to `/usr/local/bin`.
+The entire `data` directory is copied to `/usr/local/share/openb` so the browser can load the start page even when run outside the source tree.

 Run it with: